Tanglement

 ChannelCraft

-Channel Craft makes a nice line of wooden/rope puzzles.
+Channel Craft used to make a nice line of wooden/rope puzzles.

 Left Brain Teaser, Right Brain Teaser, and No Brainer